Upcoming Course

 ATD Flight Systems - MKC Charles Wheeler Downtown Airport

-This course is focused on providing a transition between the engineering thought process and the pilot training thought process.
+This course is focused on providing a transition between the engineering thought process and the pilot training mentality.
 It helps attendees understand why airplane design engineers made specific design choices and provides a foundation for how aircraft achieve and maintain flight.
 The insight gained in this course will allow engineers to viscerally experience the vehicles they design.

 The Introduction to Flight Operations course can be customized to your organization's needs and can be scheduled at other times upon request and subject to instructor availability.
 Fee is dependent on location, duration and schedule, number of participants and materials needed.